7 Wonderful Winter Mantel Decorating Ideas

 TIP: Use a variety of foliage for a more natural look – oh, I already said that!

-faux greenery on winter mantel
+winter greenery on white mantel

-Reuse Faux Christmas Trees Become Winter Trees
+3 – Reuse Faux Christmas Trees to Become Winter Trees

 If you have small Christmas trees, they will be a great addition to winter decor.
 I had 3 small trees that I used in our entry and kitchen.